nxp-imx-support/pyeiq/docs/2_applications_demos/2_3_facial_expression_detection.md

 ##### **Video File**

-1. Run the Object Detection using the following line:
+1. Run the _Face and Eyes Detection_ using the following line:
 ```console
 /opt/eiq/demos# python3 eiq_face_and_eyes_detection.py --video_src=/path_to_the_video
 ```